Careers at EY

-EY is one of the Big Four accounting firms (alongside KPMG, PwC and Deloitte), and their global business employees almost 300,000 people worldwide.
-EY primarily offers services like assurance, financial audit, tax and consulting to companies around the world.
+EY is one of the Big Four accounting firms (alongside KPMG, PwC and Deloitte), and their global business employs almost 300,000 people worldwide.
+EY primarily offers services like assurance, financial audit, tax, and consulting to companies around the world.

-Originally formed in 1989 following a merger between Ernst & Whinney and Arthur Young and Co.
-EY were known as Ernst Young until a rebrand in 2013.
+Originally formed in 1989 following a merger between Ernst & Whinney and Arthur Young and Co., EY was known as Ernst Young until a rebrand in 2013.

 If you are considering a career with EY, there are several business areas to choose from, including:

 - Core Business Services

 Employees of EY can enjoy a culture of diversity and innovation that values respect, integrity, great company values, and enthusiasm.

 The application process for EY is slightly different depending on how you are applying.
 As it offers career paths for both experienced applicants and a well-regarded graduate scheme (as well as apprenticeships and undergraduate work placements), the stages in your application process may vary.

 Throughout the process, it is worth bearing in mind what EY is looking for from employees - they describe it as being more about the mindset than the skill set you might have.
 Some of the descriptors of ideal candidates include: